Runnels County School Menus

 Ballinger Secondary Lunch

-Monday: Popcorn chicken w/diablo sauce & roll, creamy macaroni & cheese w/chicken tenders, seasoned green peas, unsweetened applesauce, fresh apple.
+Friday: Ranch chicken patty sandwich, loaded meatlovers pizza, garbanzo beans, cooked crinkle cut carrots, fresh apple, unsweetened applesauce.

-Tuesday: Mini chicken corn dog, savory meatball sub, juicy tomatoes, crunchy cucumber slices, crispy sweet potato tater tots, fresh orange, diced pears in light syrup.
+Monday: Spicy chicken sandwich, country fried steak w/roll, crispy crinkle cut fries, seasoned mashed potatoes, fresh apple, juicy tropical fruit salsa, country style gravy.

-Wednesday: Cheesy chicken patty sandwich, Salisbury steak w/roll & rice, crispy crinkle cut fries, seasoned mashed potatoes, fresh apple, juicy pineapple tidbits, savory beef gravy.
+Wednesday: Savory bacon cheeseburger, classic pepperoni pizza, hash brown sticks, cooked crinkle cut carrots, fresh apple, juicy pineapple tidbits.

-Thursday: Whole grain BBQ glazed beef dipper slider, beefy corn tacos w/Spanish rice spiced charro beans, homemade salsa, fresh orange, juicy mandarin oranges.
+Thursday: Mini chicken corn dog, seasoned beef nachos, salad bar kidney beans, spiced charro beans, fresh apple, diced pears in light syrup.

 Salad bar and condiments: Salad mix, romaine, iceberg & spinach, fresh sliced tomatoes, fresh sliced onion, pickle slices, sliced jalapenos, carrot sticks, fresh celery sticks, fresh broccoli, low fat ranch dressing, ketchup, mustard & mayonnaise dispensers.